EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/blob/31ccc5ab2e3fb56af391f4157d1ae13f092de1e3/Images/War.png">
 </p>

-At this time I have only partially reconstructed the artwork for the game, stubbed in menus, added some sounds.
-It is *mostly* functional.
-I hope to get it fully functional soon and I will update both the disk image and this document when I do.

 ### Game Shell:

 I've included also a small project called **Game Shell**.
 It is a sort of barebones game project in Pascal with menu set-up, window set-up, some sound routines, graphic functions, etc. It is not a game but is intended to be a starting point when *creating* a new game.
 To create a game you are expected to begin by making a copy of the folder and rename the project.
 After that you go into the project and begin to add your own artwork, game logic etc.